threefoldtech/info_grid/src/faq/faq.md

 Please follow these steps to update the Farmerbot with the new release:

-* Go to the current Farmerbot folder
+* Go to the Farmerbot folder
 * Stop the existing Farmerbot
   * ```
     docker compose rm -f -s -v